PHILIPS SGS203

 There is also a 35w SOX version of the SGS203, called the Philips XGS203, but those are rare.
 Most of them run on a SON lamp.

-These Philips SGS203s are in the Homebase and halfords car park in Staines.
+These Philips SGS203s are in The Range and Halfords car park in Staines.
 Sadly, a few of them are cobbed with a LED COB lamp, but others still run on a SON lamp.

 A single-armed column